CIOs: Augment Contingency Planning and Risk Assessments with Scenarios

 So I posted a piece on Internet Evolution (Scenario Planning: The Internet as Crystal Ball) that suggests scenario planning would be value to CIOs planning their future, and for Internet companies exploring theirs.
 The skepticism is telling, but I think the main point.
 In a data-driven, short-attention-span world, we need tools to help us think in the long-term in a robust way.

-What is the difference between contingency planning and risk management.
-Both are mostly deterministic, but could be informed by scenarios.
-In Internet security it is the difference between measuring the number of known threat types and deciding if you have enough staff to manage those, and imaging entirely new threat models.
-If you do contingency planning and risk management well, you need to be able to do the later, but most don’t take the method that far.
+What is the difference between contingency planning and risk management?
+Both are mostly deterministic but could be informed by scenarios.
+In Internet security, it is the difference between measuring the number of known threat types and deciding if you have enough staff to manage those, and imaging entirely new threat models.
+Conducts contingency planning and risk management will benefit from teams that unshackle their imagination.
+But most don’t take planning methods that far.
 You need scenarios to do that.

 For more on scenario planning and CIOs, see Dan’s article at HBR.